adibble14/LC3-Simulator/README.md

 # LC3-Simulator
 This project simulates machine instructions for the LC3.
 It simulates instructions such as ADD, AND, BR, OUT, HALT, NOT and LD.
+This program outputs the numbers 9-1 in descending order.
+Some machine organization components to it are array registers, array memory, pc counter. condition code tracker and IR register.
+This also includes Junit tests of the methods.
+Note: I only wrote the code in the Computer.java and ComputerTest.java file